DoDoERP/DoDoERP/readme.txt

 Yes, you can import employees, contacts via CSV file by just navigating to- “ERP Settings -> Tools -> Import”

-= Can I use WP ERP from the front end? =
+= Can I use DoDoERP from the front end? =
 You can use HR module from the frontend by using “HR Frontend” extension.
 The CRM & Accounting module does not have a frontend right now.

 = Is WP ERP capable to handle attendance? =